decentraland/ecs/docs/components-serialization.md

 ## Raw types

-It consists of directly writing in the buffer to be sent thourgh the wire.
+It consists of directly writing in the buffer to be sent through the wire.
 Ideally to types that probably never change and need to be fast.
 E.g: transform component

 - typescript